 With continuing vaccine rollouts, there’s certainly hope on the horizon.
 Nonetheless, recovery requires us to pay a great deal of attention to these selfless healers; after all, they need to hear words that inspire them to continue in their chosen profession — even when that career places them at risk of experiencing similar devastation again.
 For essential healthcare workers, returning to a place of inspiration will be a long and arduous path.

-Although I can’t map out this path for each individual, I can speak to something that helps in times of loss and hardship: gratitude.
+Although I can’t map out this path for everyone, I can speak to something that helps in times of loss and hardship: gratitude.
 Acknowledging an individual’s contributions has a way of spurring change.
 Just a few grateful sentiments can inspire positive emotions — emotions that can boost happiness, self-esteem, and psychological well-being.
 They can make people feel more optimistic, purposeful, and even understanding.

 Besides this, given that gratitude often begets gratitude, a simple “thank you” can encourage the recipient to express similar sentiments to others.
 The combination of receiving and expressing appreciation can be magical.
 All of a sudden, people stop and realize exactly what they should be grateful for.
 When applied in a healthcare setting, such levels of positivity and gratitude can turn an ordinary patient experience into an extraordinary one.